Geoffrey Gersten

 Such a combination of contemporary sensibilities and classical techniques stems from the Arizona-based artist’s unconventional background.
 Born in 1986, he trained initially as a teen virtuoso in computer-aided design, recruited straight out of high school into a promising career with Honeywell as a 3D designer of precision tools for aviation manufacturing.
 But ultimately, the lack of creativity in that career path led him to leave the tech world for fine art.
 Entirely self-taught through intensive research and exhaustive practice over more than a decade, he delved deeply into the techniques used by masters of the Dutch and Flemish Golden Age, including Rembrandt, Frans Hals, Johannes Vermeer, and Jan Van Eyck, “trying to figure out how to use their techniques for the subjects I wanted paint.”

-Gersten now deploys those techniques, coupled with respectful nods to Contemporary greats including Roy Lichtenstein and Jeff Koons, to breathe fresh, vibrant life into “moments from the past that are rich with human feeling,” he explains.
-As an article in Phoenix Home & Garden observed, “He is constantly pushing his own boundaries, driven by instinct to evolve his style.”
 His work has been exhibited internationally and is featured in important private collections including those of Mike Parker, former CEO and Chairman of Nike and now Chairman of The Walt Disney Company; home and lifestyle trendsetters and media stars Chip and Joanna Gaines; and entrepreneur, investor, and Shark Tank star Robert Herjavec.
-From a jubilant cowboy on a bucking bronc to a bathing beauty lolling poolside to a group of friends in a gleaming sedan eagerly receiving a trayful of food from a carhop, Geoffrey Gersten’s paintings celebrate life’s timeless pleasures with an uncannily ever-fresh spirit.
+From a jubilant cowboy on a bucking bronc to a dancing showgirl once pocketed in a club where the music has long since faded, printed on a newly rediscovered matchbook, Geoffrey Gersten’s paintings celebrate life’s timeless pleasures and treasures with an uncannily ever-fresh spirit.